 Filmmaker + Provocateur

 Ciara Lacy's interest lies in crafting films that challenge the creative and political status quo by using strong characters and in-depth investigative journalism.
 Her directorial debut, the feature-length documentary OUT OF STATE, premiered at the 2017 LA Film Festival and two weeks later won Best Documentary Feature Film at the Cayman International Film Festival.
 OUT OF STATE has gone on to win the 2017 Liberty Bell Award by the Hawaii State Bar Association, Young Lawyer’s Division; Best Feature Documentary at the 2017 San Diego Asian Film Festival; a Special Jury Prize for Artistic Vision at the 2017 Portland Film Festival; and Best Made in Hawaii Feature and Audience Choice Feature at the 2017 Hawaii International Film Festival.
-The film continues its tour of the festival circuit with screenings scheduled around the world through mid-2018 with an impact campaign launching at the start of this summer.
+The film continues its tour of the festival circuit with screenings scheduled around the world through summer-2018 with an impact campaign launching at the start of this summer.

 Ciara is honored to be part of the 2018 inaugural cohort of NATIVe Producer Fellows attending the European Film Market during Berlinale this February as well as a 2018 National Artist Fellowship for Artistic Innovation with the Native Arts and Cultures Foundation.
 She is the inaugural Sundance Institute Merata Mita Fellow, a 2016 Princess Grace Foundation Special Projects Grantee, and has participated in fellowships with Firelight Media's Documentary Lab, the Sundance Institute and Time Warner Foundation, the Sundance Institute’s NativeLab, Tribeca All Access, the Princess Grace Foundation, and IFP.
 Her work has been supported by ITVS' Open Call, the John D. and Catherine T. MacArthur Foundation, Pacific Islanders in Communication, the Next Step Media Fund, and the Hawaii People's Fund.
 Ciara holds a BA from Yale University, and is a graduate of Hawaiʻi's Kamehameha Schools.
 Currently, she is a lecturer at the University of Hawaii West Oahu in its Academy for Creative Media.